So you’ve got a credit score that needs improvement.

 Repetitively missing your bills by just a few days could be the difference between having great or poor credit.
 We have seen many people with otherwise perfect financial history who didn’t know they had bad credit for this very reason.
 For example, for people who get paid monthly their bills may not always coincide with when they get paid.
 Many think a few days late here and there wouldn’t make a difference, but it does!

 Loan defaults can cause your credit score to dive substantially.
-If you have defaulted on a loan or multiple loans before you will most likely have a poor credit rating.
+If you have defaulted on a personal loan or multiple loans before you will most likely have a poor credit rating.
 Unfortunately, if you have acted as a guarantor for someone who has defaulted on a loan and failed to meet their repayments your credit score will also be affected.

 If you are young, your credit score will likely be low.
 This doesn’t mean that you’ve done anything wrong financially, you just haven’t had enough time to build up a credit history.

 When you apply for a loan, it’s important to note that your credit score will be affected.
-While applying for the odd loan won’t have much of an effect on your credit score, multiple loan applications and rejections in a short period of time will.
+While applying for the odd personal loan won’t have much of an effect on your credit score, multiple loan applications and rejections in a short period of time will.
 This usually indicates that you are applying for more credit than you can repay and acting financially irresponsible.

 How To Improve Your Credit Score

 (And Keep It That Way)